Table of Contents[Hide][Show]

 Besides increasing fat, another strategy on how to treat hypothyroidism is to eat a high-fiber diet.
 You should strive to eat at least 25 grams of it in a day.

-A diet that’s high in fiber is excellent for the gut bacteria since they feed on the fiber.
+A diet that’s high in fiber is excellent for the gut bacteria since they feed on the fiber (known as prebiotics).
 It also reduces the harmful microorganisms that can contribute to a leaky gut and other gut-related diseases.

 Learning how to treat hypothyroidism takes a while, but there’s no better time to do it than now.